 The extensive erosional unconformity at the top of the synrift section forms an easily recognizable and mappable surface.
-Seven unconformity-bounded seismic sequences have been recognized overlying this unconformity (Fig. F2) (Feary and James, 1998, reprinted as Chap.
-2).
-One of the most striking elements of this seismic stratigraphic analysis is the identification of numerous mound-shaped structures, interpreted as biogenic mounds (Feary and James, 1995), that are present throughout the Cenozoic succession.
-These structures may preserve a detailed record of cool-water faunal community relationships and potentially could provide an analog for cool-water mounds recognized in the rock record, but for which no modern analogs have been identified.
+Seven unconformity-bounded seismic sequences have been recognized overlying this unconformity (Fig. 2) (Feary and James, 1998).
+One of the most striking elements of this seismic stratigraphic analysis is the identification of numerous mound-shaped structures interpreted as biogenic mounds (Feary and James, 1995), that are present throughout the Cenozoic succession.
+These structures are likely to preserve a detailed record of cool-water faunal community relationships and potentially to provide an analog for cool-water mounds recognized in the rock record, but for which no modern analogs have previously been identified.

-The ages assigned to this succession were extremely tentative prior to drilling and are based on (1) correlation of Sequence 6B with the onshore Eucla Group (Fig. F2), (2) the similarity in depositional style between the Sequence 7 progradational wedge and Paleocene?-lower Eocene progradational sequences elsewhere along Australia's southern margin, and (3) the division of the remainder of the sequences into a reasonable time-stratigraphic framework.
-On this basis, the offshore sequences can be placed in the following seismic stratigraphic framework (based on Feary and James, 1998; reprinted as Chap.
-2):
+The ages assigned to this succession precruise were extremely tentative and are based on (1) correlation of Sequence 6B with the onshore Eucla Group (Fig. 2); (2) the similarity in depositional style between the Sequence 7 progradational wedge and Paleocene?-early Eocene progradational sequences elsewhere along Australia's southern margin; and (3) the division of the remainder of the sequences into a reasonable time-stratigraphic framework.
+On this basis, the offshore sequences can be placed in the following stratigraphic framework (based on Feary and James, 1998):

-- Sequence 7: Paleocene-middle Eocene progradational siliciclastic wedge deposited in a depositional sag, representing initial transgressive sedimentation; - Sequence 6A: middle upper Eocene to lower middle Miocene deepwater carbonates forming a multilobed sediment apron, broadly contemporaneous with Sequence 6B; - Sequence 6B: cool-water ramp carbonates with biogenic mounds (middle upper Eocene-Oligocene), passing up into an upper, warm-water, flat-topped platform rimmed by the lower? middle Miocene "Little Barrier Reef" (Feary and James, 1995); - Sequence 5: small upper middle Miocene lowstand sediment wedge with restricted distribution, lying at the foot of the steepest part of the progradational carbonate shelf escarpment zone; - Sequence 4: extensive upper Miocene aggradational deep-water carbonate ramp sequence; - Sequence 3: uppermost Miocene and lower Pliocene highstand aggradational deep-water carbonate ramp sequence;
+- Sequence 7: Paleocene-middle Eocene progradational siliciclastic wedge deposited in a depositional sag, representing initial transgressive sedimentation; - Sequence 6A: middle-late Eocene to early-middle Miocene deep-water carbonates forming a multilobed sediment apron;

+- Sequence 6B: cool-water ramp carbonates with biogenic mounds (middle-late Eocene to Oligocene), overlain by an upper, warm-water, flat-topped platform rimmed by the early?-middle Miocene "Little Barrier Reef" (Feary and James, 1995); - Sequence 5: small late-middle Miocene lowstand sediment wedge with restricted distribution, lying at the foot of the steepest part of the progradational carbonate shelf escarpment zone;

+Sequence 4: extensive late Miocene aggradational deep-water carbonate ramp sequence;